Robert B. Charles: Career

-From October 4, 2003 to March 15, 2005, Charles was Assistant Secretary of State for International Narcotics and Law Enforcement Affairs (INL), under Secretaries of State Colin Powell and Condoleezza Rice.
+From October 4, 2003 to March 15, 2005, Charles was Assistant Secretary of State for International Narcotics and Law Enforcement Affairs (INL).

 Charles is currently the President and Managing Member of The Charles Group, LLC, a Washington, DC-based consulting firm.

 His management style was detailed in State of War: The Secret History of the CIA and the Bush Administration, Seeds of Terror, and The New York Times.

-Member of the Council on Foreign Relations (CFR).
+Then in early April, 2025, Charles announced his run in the 2026 Maine gubernatorial election.

 Published works

 Charles has produced dozens of articles and columns, as well as book chapters, law review articles, and the book Narcotics and Terrorism, a 2004 volume explaining national and homeland security implications tied to drug trafficking.
 He has also appeared on a variety of media, including C-SPAN, 60 Minutes, cable and as a Fox News Opinion Contributor.